waterswv/react-giphy/README.md

 - With the API we're using, you don't need to register for an API key.
 Go ahead an look at the ~~[OMDB API documentation](http://omdbapi.com/)~~ [documentation](https://github.com/Giphy/GiphyAPI) to determine the API's proper usage.
 - We're going to be searching the ~~movie~~ giphy API based on ~~title~~ a word or phrase to return a collection of results.
-- Load in jQuery, and use it to make an AJAX HTTP request to the API search endpoint using the user's query.
+- Load in jQuery, and use it to make an HTTP request to the API search endpoint using the user's query.
 - Pass the movie data to the Results component to be displayed.

 ### Step 8: Add Styles to your React app